HoGentTIN/infra-labs/assignment/4-kubernetes.md

 Open the Kubernetes documentation site in a webbrowser and follow the tutorial [Deploying PHP Guestbook application with Redis](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
 Keep lab notes!

+Possible extensions:

-**Optionally,** you can also follow the tutorial [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/).
+- You can also follow the tutorial [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/).
+- Use Helm to deploy a multi-tier application

 ## 4.5.
 Clean up